sebastianljunggren/symfony2-vagrant-sample/README.md

 *   Clone this repository using
     `git clone --recursive git://github.com/sebastianljunggren/symfony2-vagrant-sample.git`.
 *   Change into the new directory: `cd symfony2-vagrant-sample`
-*   Copy Vagrantfile.local.dist to Vagrantfile.local and change the variables to appropriate values
+*   Copy Vagrantfile.local.dist to Vagrantfile.local (`cp Vagrantfile.local.dist Vagrantfile.local`)
+    and change the variables to appropriate values
 *   Set up the virtual machine with Vagrant: `vagrant up` (This step will take some time since it includes downloading a lot.)
 *   Add the following to your [hosts file](https://www.google.com/search?q=host+file):